-- Judges will be selected Fair Board members and community members that will remain anonymous. - The decision of the judges will be final. - Herdsmanship will be judged twice a day. - Stall cards must be hung to receive a score for that day. - There will be a selected winner for each species and an overall individual winner.
-The winners will be announced during Monday night's Livestock Auction.
+- Judges will be selected Fair Board members and community members that will remain anonymous. - The decision of the judges will be final. - Herdsmanship will be judged twice a day. - Stall cards or name plates must be hung to receive a score for that day.

+There will be a selected winner for each species and an overall individual winner.
+The winners will be announced Monday during the Exhibitors and Buyers dinner in the Events Center during Awards and Recognitions.